 The Athletic Facilities Committee presented a report in April 2021 with their findings and recommendations on existing athletic facilities at DMPS secondary schools.
 Click here to download a copy.

-The DMPS Athletic Facilities Committee (AFC) is an ad-hoc, time limited committee of the Des Moines Public Schools Board of Directors established to provide guidance and recommendations for investments in athletic facilities to address current and future needs.
-The AFC shall focus on the athletic facility needs of each high school and the feeder middle schools to develop a five-year plan for strategic improvements to support high-quality facilities responsive to student participation needs, district-wide equity, efficient use of our limited district resources and stewardship of our public dollars.
-Supported by a professional facilitator and district staff, the AFC will have access to the required information to advance to the Board a recommended prioritized list of investments in athletic facilities.
+The DMPS Athletic Facilities Committee (AFC) was an ad-hoc, time limited committee of the Des Moines Public Schools Board of Directors established to provide guidance and recommendations for investments in athletic facilities to address current and future needs.
+The AFC focus was on the athletic facility needs of each high school and the feeder middle schools to develop a five-year plan for strategic improvements to support high-quality facilities responsive to student participation needs, district-wide equity, efficient use of our limited district resources and stewardship of our public dollars.
+Supported by a professional facilitator and district staff, the AFC had access to the required information to advance to the Board a recommended prioritized list of investments in athletic facilities.

 - One principal, or principal-appointed member, from each high school (5)